CammyKamal/Android-Data-Binding-Examples/OneWayBindingExample/readme.md

 4. Android Studio 3.5

 ### Layout Design
-ViewModelis used with layout container to update Editext/checkbox with change Listeners.
+ViewModel is used with layout container to update Editext/checkbox with change Listeners.